-- The company is subjected to various laws and regulations when it issues it and thus is complicated than taking a loan for instance.
+- The company is subjected to various laws and regulations when it issues it and thus is more complicated than taking a loan, for instance.

-- The approval of stockholders is required to take major decisions in the company.
-This may be serious trouble in case of disagreement with the stockholders.
+- The approval of stockholders is required to make major decisions in the company.
+It may be serious trouble in case of disagreement with the stockholders.

-This has been a guide to Capital Stock and its definition.
-Here we discuss the formula for calculation capital stock in balance sheet along with practical examples, advantages & disadvantages.
+This article has been a guide to what is Capital Stock.
+We explain its differences with common stock, formula, with examples, types, advantages & disadvantages.
 You can learn more about financing from the following articles –